marczz/unix_memo/source/freedesktop.rst

 The `Debian Wiki <https://wiki.debian.org/DotFilesList>`__ list the dotfiles we can find in a Debian system, their role and the programs that use them.
-TMost of them are not yet following the XDG standard, many programs may be launched with a specific environment on command line option to make them comply with xdg satndard as explained in `ArchWiki: XDG Base Directory support
+Most of them are not yet following the XDG standard, many programs may be launched with a specific environment on command line option to make them comply with xdg satndard as explained in `ArchWiki: XDG Base Directory support